-Ketosis is a metabolic state that your body switches to when it’s lacking carbohydrates.
-This alteration has become a hot topic amongst nutritionists and dietitians because it leads to the body producing less hunger signaling hormones, which, in turn, means you have an easier time consuming fewer calories per day while maintaining the same level of fullness.
+In a nutshell, ketosis is a metabolic state that your body switches to when it lacks carbohydrates.
+This alteration has become a hot topic amongst nutritionists and dietitians because it leads to the body producing less hunger signaling hormones.
+This means you have an easier time consuming fewer calories per day while maintaining the same level of fullness .

 So what exactly is happening to your body during ketosis?
-During this metabolic state, your body is burning more fat for energy and creating molecules called ketones which your cells can then turn into fuel.
-The end goal of the keto diet and ketosis is to have your body utilize fat instead of sugar for energy.
+During this metabolic state, your body is burning more fat for energy and creating molecules called ketones, which your cells can then turn into fuel.
+The end goal of ketosis is to have your body utilize fat instead of sugar for energy.

-Now that you have a better understanding of ketosis, we’re going to dig deeper into this highly sought-after metabolic state and the best ways to reach it so you can start reaching your health goals.
+Now that you have a better understanding of ketosis, we’ll dig deeper into this highly sought-after metabolic state and the best ways to reach it.

-However, if you feel like you need a more in-depth look at what ketosis really is, be sure to check out our article that will provide you with everything you need to know about ketosis.
+However, if you feel like you need a more in-depth look at what ketosis really is, be sure to check out our article with everything you need to know.